Gerri-March/hello-world/README.md

 # hello-world
-The project to get started
+The project to help me to get started in Github